-Most students and parents will just skim over the Master Promissory Note, but it is important to know what you are signing off on!
+Most students and parents will just skim over the MPN, but it is important to know what you are signing off on!
 The Master Promissory Note is important, because it is the legal document that says you promise to repay your loans, interest, and any associated fees to the United States Department of Education.

 Jump ahead to: